 Windows 11 adds some modern styling and easier access to Related links.

 One newer feature is a Copy button that allows you to save your system information.
 While the above panels are nice, they may not provide what you or a tech rep need.

 You can find the next layer using a program called msinfo32.exe.
 This is a built-in system information tool and provides more detail.
 However, it may not be the best choice.
 For example, you can’t drill down for details like driver version numbers.
 You’d be better off using Windows Device Manager.
 Still, let’s start with the built-in tools and add where needed.

-How to Find Your System Info
+How to Find Detailed System Information

 - In the Open text box, type msinfo32.

 If you don’t have a Windows key, press Ctrl + Esc and type MSINFO32 in the textbox.